 In addition to courses covering each functional area of business, the accounting program covers the following topics:

 - Financial accounting

-- International accounting
+- Managerial and cost accounting

-- Internal and external auditing
+- External and internal auditing

 Why Study Accounting at Grand Valley?

 - Exceptional CPA exam pass rates.

 - On-campus recruitment by Big-4, regional and local public accounting firms as well as major corporations.

 - A substantial internship and full-time employment recruiting process with over 600 on-campus interviews annually.